 What is a VAT refund?

-The certificate of genuineness shall be issued by an auditor who has been registered by National Board of Accountants and Auditors and who is registered as a tax consultant with Tanzania Revenue Authority
+The certificate of genuineness referred to under VAT regulation shall be issued by an auditor who has been registered by National Board of Accountants and Auditors and who is registered as a tax consultant with Tanzania Revenue Authority

-Upon receipt of the refund claim the Commissioner General is required to make decision on the claims within ninety days and inform the applicant on the amount of refund to be refunded.
+Upon receipt of the refund claim the Commissioner General make decision on the application on the basis of the information provided without under takeng an audit or investigation, and shall

 VAT REFUND DIPLOMATS AND INTERNATIONAL BODIES

 Application for refund to diplomats and international bodies shall be made to the Commissioner General in form ITX 262.02.E

 For the purpose of justifying diplomatic status or status of an international body; the application should be endorsed by the Ministry responsible for foreign affairs and international cooperation.